-BSPs with restrictive procedures must be developed and approved by a human rights team prior to implementation.
-The BSP and service plan with restrictive procedures must be reviewed, and revised, if necessary, according to the time frame established by the human rights team, not to exceed 6 months.
+Providers who use restrictive interventions as part of their operating procedures must have a restrictive intervention review committee.
+Restrictive procedure plans must be developed and approved by a human rights team prior to implementation.
+The restrictive procedure plan must be reviewed, and revised, if necessary, according to the time frame established by the human rights team, not to exceed 6 months.

-The BSP with permitted restrictive interventions, including physical restraints, must be summarized in the service plan and include:
+The service plan with restrictive interventions, including physical restraints, must include: